Ephemeral OS disks for Azure VMs

 Size requirements

-You can choose to deploy Ephemeral OS Disk on VM cache or VM temp disk.
-The image OS disk’s size should be less than or equal to the temp/cache size of the VM size chosen.
+You can choose to deploy Ephemeral OS Disk on NVMe disk, temp disk, or cache on the VM.
+The image OS disk’s size should be less than or equal to the NVMe/temp/cache size of the VM size chosen.

 For example, if you want to opt for OS cache placement: Standard Windows Server images from the marketplace are about 127 GiB, which means that you need a VM size that has a cache equal to or larger than 127 GiB.
 The Standard_DS3_v2 has a cache size of 127 GiB, which is large enough.
 In this case, the Standard_DS3_v2 is the smallest size in the DSv2 series that you can use with this image.